henrykhong/dh140-1/README.md

 # Welcome to my DH140 Repository!

+### Profile
-### My name is Derek Wang, and I am third-year Statistics major at UCLA.
+- My name is Derek Wang, and I am third-year Statistics major at UCLA.
+I am pursuing a career related to data science and research, and am interested in music, art, and fashion.

 ### DH140 Course Description: